What to Do in Paros, Greece: 2 Days of Cycladic Charm

 Is Paros Worth Visiting?

 Undoubtedly yes, Paros easily lands itself in my list of top, must-see Cycladic islands for a first visit to Greece.
-There’s truly no better option for the traveler looking for a little bit of everything.
-Many of the other islands are one-dimensional in the sense that there’s a single overarching characteristic they’re known for—Santorini’s romantic caldera, Mykonos’s unmatched party scene, Naxos’s rural settlements, the list goes on.
+There’s truly no better option for travelers seeking a little bit of everything.
+Other islands are one-dimensional in the sense that they’re known for a single overarching characteristic: Santorini’s romantic caldera, Mykonos’s unmatched party scene, Naxos’s rural settlements—the list goes on.
 Paros, on the other hand, encapsulates aspects of each of these destinations into one ultimate Greek island.

-Ideal for travel maximalists, experience Cycladic charm in all its forms, from traditional villages in the hillside to swanky beach clubs in sparkling turquoise coves.
-Two days is the bare minimum I would consider spending here, with my own experience being a bit rushed considering I packed six islands into a single Greece trip.
-Ideally, you easily enjoy a relaxed 3-4 days on Paros, using the added time to explore highlights on the south side of the island, go out the Greek way and dance well into the early morning—with enough time to recover the next day—or take a boat trip to Antiparos, the blue lagoon Panteronissia, and Despotiko.
+Ideal for travel maximalists, experience Cycladic charm in all its forms, from traditional hillside villages to swanky beach clubs in sparkling turquoise coves.
+Two days is the bare minimum I would consider spending here, with my own experience being a bit rushed considering I packed seven islands into a single Greece trip.
+In a best case scenario, spend a relaxed 3-4 days on Paros, using the added time to explore highlights on the south side of the island, go out the Greek way and dance well into the early morning—with enough time to recover the next day—or take a boat trip to Antiparos, the blue lagoon Panteronissia, and Despotiko.

-Assuming you have more Greek islands up next on your itinerary, 2 days in Paros is just enough time to sufficiently explore the two biggest and most important towns on the island, plus have enough time to experience traditional island life with a half day to spare touring the inland village trio.
+Assuming you have more Greek islands on your itinerary, 2 days in Paros is just enough time to sufficiently explore the two biggest towns of Naoussa and Parikia, plus experience traditional local life with a half day to spare touring the inland village trio.

 Hi, I’m Ashley.
 I’m determined to see the world.
 All of it.
 Are you coming with?